 USA Rugby strives to provide a safe environment for everyone.
 In keeping with the standards of many sports organizations in America today, USA Rugby has implemented a policy and background screening process that helps ensure that the environment in its athletic programs at every level is as safe as possible.
-To this end, the organization preforms criminal background screenings on coaches, executive administrators and volunteers registered to all rugby teams.
+To this end, the organization preforms criminal background screenings on coaches, executive administrators, volunteers and referees registered to all rugby teams and referee societies.
 It is the position of USA Rugby that members should not be exposed to any unnecessary risk to his or her health or safety.
 USA Rugby encourages its members and clubs to adopt and comply with policies consistent with each state’s applicable laws relative to the detection of child abuse and persons involved in criminal offenses of a sexual or other nature or that could expose minors to a risk to their health or safety.

-In an effort to protect youth and to raise the standards of USA Rugby, every adult (18 years and older) coach and executive administrator applicant wishing to obtain approval and certification by USA Rugby for the privilege of a position (whether volunteer or paid) as coach, assistant coach, manager, executive administrator (including but not limited to individuals who decide policy or have control or authority over currency), or any other person performing similar duties or having direct contact with youth members shall be required to pass a criminal background screening.
+In an effort to protect youth and to raise the standards of USA Rugby, every adult (18 years and older) coach, executive administrator, volunteer and referee applicant wishing to obtain approval and certification by USA Rugby for the privilege of a position (whether volunteer or paid) as coach, assistant coach, manager, executive administrator (including but not limited to individuals who decide policy or have control or authority over currency), referee, or any other person performing similar duties or having direct contact with members shall be required to pass a criminal background screening.

-A. The professional reporting agency (the “Agency”) determines if the individual registering as a representative of the club (the “Individual”) does not meet the USA Rugby standards for coaches and executive administrators as it relates to criminal background screening.
+The professional reporting agency (the “Agency”) determines if the individual registering as a representative of the club (the “Individual”) does not meet the USA Rugby standards for coaches, executive administrators, volunteers and referees as it relates to criminal background screening.

-USA Rugby has established the use of the following standards for coaches and executive administrators, using the following criteria as a guide:
+USA Rugby has established the use of the following standards for coaches executive administrators, volunteers and referees using the following criteria as a guide:

 Guilty means that a person was found guilty following a trial, entered a guilty plea or entered a no contest plea accompanied by a court finding of guilty (regardless of whether there was an adjudication of guilt (conviction) or a withholding of guilt).
 The recommendation does not apply if the criminal charges resulted in an acquittal, Nolle Prosse, or dismissal,

-1. An individual shall be disqualified and prohibited from serving as a coach or executive administrator if the person has been found guilty of the following crimes, regardless of amount of time since the offense:
+An individual shall be disqualified and prohibited from serving as a coach, executive administrator, volunteer or referee if the person has been found guilty of the following crimes, regardless of amount of time since the offense:

-2. An individual shall be disqualified and prohibited from serving as a coach or executive administrator if the person has been found guilty of the following crimes in the past ten (10) years:
+An individual shall be disqualified and prohibited from serving as a coach, referee, or executive administrator if the person has been found guilty of the following crimes in the past ten (10) years:

-An individual shall be disqualified and prohibited from serving as a coach or executive administrator if the person has been found guilty of the following crimes in the past seven (7) years:
+An individual shall be disqualified and prohibited from serving as a coach, referee, or executive administrator if the person has been found guilty of the following crimes in the past seven (7) years:

 (Examples include: simple assault, battery, domestic violence, hit & run, etc.)